kiratech/labs/Building-Castles/DevSecOps-Pipeline-SonarQube.md

 ## Modify pipeline to add SonarQube

-Modify the CI lab of `myproject` by involving Sonarqube, adding this content to `.gitlab-ci.yml`:
+Modify the CI lab of `myproject` by involving SonarQube, adding this content to `.gitlab-ci.yml`:

 ```yaml